Hot Pants (James Brown song): Other versions and related songs

 Soon after moving to Polydor, Brown re-recorded "Hot Pants" for inclusion on the Hot Pants album.
 The 8:42 long album version, which was never released as a single, was recorded on July 12, 1971, at Rodel Studios in Washington, D.C., with the same personnel as the previous recording.
 This version of the song was later included on the 1986 compilation album In the Jungle Groove while the original single version (Parts 1, 2 & 3) was included on the 1996 compilation album Make It Funky - The Big Payback: 1971-1975.

 Several of Brown's associates also recorded songs about the topic.
 In 1971, Brown's keyboardist Bobby Byrd recorded "Hot Pants – I'm Coming, I'm Coming, I'm Coming", released as a single on Brown's Brownstone Records.
 Byrd's "Hot Pants" has also been extensively sampled by pop and hip-hop artists.
 Byrd's wife Vicki Anderson also recorded an answer song, "I'm Too Tough For Mr. Big Stuff (Hot Pants)", for Brownstone.
-The J.B.'s recorded the instrumental "Hot Pants Road" as the B-side of their 1972 single "Pass the Peas".

-Brown's 1998 single "Funk on Ah Roll" reuses the guitar and horn parts of "Hot Pants".
+The J.B.'s recorded the instrumental "Hot Pants Road" as the B-side of their 1972 single "Pass the Peas" from the album Food for Thought.
+Brown's 1998 single "Funk on Ah Roll" from his album I'm Back reuses the guitar and horn parts of "Hot Pants".